 His extreme behaviour knew no limits, living a life some historians label as perverse and insane.
 He gave his beloved horse, Incitatus, jewel-encrusted collars and even threatened to grant him the title of consul.
 He built a two-and-a-half-mile pontoon bridge across the Bay at Baiae.
 And his response to his critics: "Let them hate me, so long as they fear me."

 Although he annexed Mauritania, he led meaningless campaigns in Germany only to earn some sense of military glory.
-During one of his campaigns in the north, a supposed invasion of Britain, he ordered his soldiers to collect sea shells.
-Historian Dio wrote, "Next he took his seat on a lofty platform and gave the soldiers the signal as if for battle, bidding the trumpeters urge them on, then of a sudden he ordered them to gather up the shells," Caligula took the shells back to Rome where he exhibited his booty.
+During one of his campaigns in the north, a supposed invasion of Britain, he ordered his soldiers to collect seashells.
+Historian Dio wrote, "Next he took his seat on a lofty platform and gave the soldiers the signal as if for battle, bidding the trumpeters urge them on, then all of a sudden, he ordered them to gather up the shells," Caligula took the shells back to Rome where he exhibited his booty.

 He also waged a constant war with the Jewish population in Judah who were at odds with the Greeks.
 When the Jews failed to give him the homage he believed he deserved as a living deity, Caligula threatened to have a statue of himself erected in the Temple of Jerusalem but luckily was convinced otherwise in order to prevent further rioting.
-Historian Philo who lived the same time as Caligula (sometimes called Philo the Jew or Philo of Alexandria) said that Caligula
+Historian Philo, a contemporary of Caligula (sometimes called Philo the Jew or Philo of Alexandria) said that Caligula

-Finally, after only four years as emperor, in January of 41 CE, Caligula was murdered by members of the Praetorian Guard led by Cassius Chaerea, who had been a constant target for Caligula's insults.
-His wife, Caesonia, and daughter were murdered as well, and to add insult to Caligula's memory, the man he had ridiculed for years was named his successor: Found cowering behind a curtain, fearing for his own life, and the only surviving adult male, Claudius, was named the new emperor of the Roman Empire.
+Finally, after only four years as emperor, in January 41 CE, Caligula was murdered by members of the Praetorian Guard led by Cassius Chaerea, who had been a constant target for Caligula's insults.
+His wife, Caesonia, and daughter were murdered as well, and to add insult to Caligula's memory, the man he had ridiculed for years was named his successor.
+Found cowering behind a curtain, fearing for his own life, and the only surviving adult male, Claudius (r.
+41-54 CE), was named the new emperor of the Roman Empire.